-Thus, we arrive at the question asked in the title of the article – which should we choose?
-There’s really no straight forward answer to say one is better as they serve different purposes.
+Thus, we arrive at the question asked in our title – which should we choose?
+There’s really no straightforward answer to say one is better as they serve different purposes.
 When deciding between the two, there are 7 main things we can consider.
 At the same time, there’s nothing to stop us from choosing both.

 #1 Your Nationality